TinyScorpion605/GitHub-portfolio-/README.md

 # GitHub-portfolio

+##

 Hello, I am Xaltim (Temporary name)

 Grade 9 student.
 OSSD in progress.

+I enjoy Robotic and Aerospace Engineering

 Coding in Python.
-Learning Java, HTML and CSS
+Learning Java, HTML and C++

-## 1. The "About Me" (The Intro)
-Think of this as your elevator pitch.

-* What to put: Your name, your grade/school (SJHN), and what kind of engineering you like (Robotics, Mechanical, Civil, etc.).
-* Why: It tells people who you are and what you’re interested in immediately.

 ## 2. My Toolbox (The Tech Stack)
 A quick list of the tools you actually know how to use.